How long should my furnace and air conditioner last?

-8) My home has a forced air furnace but no air conditioner.
-Can I add central air?
+My home has a forced air furnace but no air conditioner.
+Can I can central air?

 Yes, in most cases, since air conditioners require more air flow than furnaces and it may be necessary to add more ductwork or a blower.
 Also, local codes require that your ductwork be insulated, and your electrical service may need to be upgraded.
 Efficient Heating & Cooling can determine all of the costs required to add central air.

-9) My friend works for a heating and air company and says he can install a new furnace (or air conditioner) for me for a lot less money.
+My friend works for a heating and air conditioning company and says he can install a new furnace (or conditioner) or a lot less money.
 Is this a good idea?

 Be sure he has a license, obtains all required permits and has adequate insurance.
 Keep in mind you will be dependent on him and his schedule for warranty repairs.
 If he meets the above requirements and has the needed experience and you understand that repairs may not be timely – you may save some money, but be sure you are not getting a “cheap” installation that will cost you more in the long run.

-10) How does Efficient Heating & Cooling Inc. determine what size of furnace and air conditioner to install?
+How does Efficient Heating & Cooling determine what size of furnace and air conditioner to install?

 Efficient Heating & Coolings Comfort Consultant will measure your home and calculate the actual heating and cooling load on the home (calculation based on window size and direction, walls, ceiling, floor, appliances, insulation, etc).
 This will determine the proper size of equipment that is needed.
 This will be compared to your current equipment and ductwork and will be adjusted based on your lifestyle, etc.

-11) I want a big air conditioner.
-Someone told me this is not good – what are the advantages and disadvantages?
+I want a big air conditioner.
+Someone told me this is not good – what they advantages and disadvantages?

-12) Does Efficient Heating & Cooling Inc. take care of permits, gas connections, electrical work that is needed, etc?
+Does Efficient Heating & Cooling take care of permits, gas connections and electrical work if that is needed?

-13) Some rooms in our house don’t get enough heat (or cooling).
+Some rooms in our house don’t get enough warm air (of cold air.)
 Can this be fixed?

 Certainly.
 There are a variety of causes for airflow problems.
 Sometimes the problems are due to a dirty filter, coil and/or blower which results in the right amount of air not passing through the air handler and causing it to die off in the duct system.
 From time to time the duct work comes loose and a minor repair can solve the problem.
 In many cases, there may be duct design issues.
 In these cases, a professional should be called in to troubleshoot the situation.
 Solutions can range from some simple balancing to replacement of ducts to advanced climate control (zoning) systems such as Arzel.